 The IP rating or ingress protection code is defined by the International Electrotechnical Commission (IEC).
-It classifies and provides a guideline to the degree of protection provided by casings and enclosures against intrusion of dust and contact with water.
+It classifies and provides a guideline to the degree of protection provided by casings and enclosures against intrusion of dust and contact with liquids.

 IP